Top 100 fashion and clothing stocks to watch

 - Do they pay special dividends or buyback shares, and how does this effect the yield?

-- Start trading CFDs or spread betting on the price of these stocks – without taking ownership of the underlying asset – by opening a live account with IG
+- Start trading CFDs on the price of these stocks – without taking ownership of the underlying asset – by opening a live account with IG

-- Practise trading CFDs and spread betting in a risk-free environment by opening a demo account
+- Practise trading CFDs in a risk-free environment by opening a demo account

 You will own the shares outright if you invest in fashion or clothing stocks, meaning you not only benefit from any appreciation in the share price, but also any dividends that are paid.
 If you trade them then you are speculating on the future movement in share price, but do not actually own the shares outright or benefit from any dividends that are paid.